All About Air Pressure

 To learn more about the connections between air pressure and hurricanes, check out the additional resources listed below.
 You'll also be working with air pressure in Lab 6: Why Keep and Eye on the Barometer?

-This short page from USA Today talks explicitly about how differences in atmospheric pressure between places creates wind as air moves from areas of high pressure to areas of low pressure.
+This short page from NOAA's SciJinks explains how temperature affects differences in atmospheric pressure between places and creates wind as air moves from areas of high pressure to areas of low pressure.

 Global Atmospheric Sea Level Pressure during Hurricane Frances